 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 Salmonella spp. are bacteria which cause one of the most common forms of food poisoning worldwide.
-There are over 2,500 different types of Salmonella spp. but they all produce a similar clinical picture to other forms of infective gastroenteritis.
+There are over 2,500 different types of Salmonella spp. but most produce a similar clinical picture to other forms of infective gastroenteritis.

-Salmonella typhi and Salmonella paratyphi can also cause systemic infection as described in the separate article Typhoid and Paratyphoid Fever.
+Salmonella typhi and Salmonella paratyphi can also cause systemic infection as described in the separate Typhoid and Paratyphoid Fever article.

 Numerous serotypes of Salmonella spp. exist.
 Serogroups A to E are the ones that usually cause disease in humans.
 Serogroups B, C and D are responsible for most infections.
 Salmonella enteritidis is serogroup D and is the most common cause of salmonella gastroenteritis.
 The other epidemiologically important species is Salmonella typhimurium.